sepsoleimanian/SQLand/01 Beginner SQL Topics/02 SQL Data Retrieval with SELECT.md

 - **Limiting**: Retrieve manageable subsets of large datasets for quick insights.
 - **Data cleaning**: Identify problematic rows (e.g., missing values) or outliers.

-### Real-Life Example
-You’re a data analyst at a retail company tasked with generating a report of recent high-value orders, sorted by amount, and limited to the top 10 for a management presentation.

----

 ## 2. Retrieving Columns with SELECT

 ### 2.1 Selecting All Columns (`*`)